Why Does My Amp Go Into Protection Mode

 Watch the video below to learn more information:

 Why does my amp go into protection mode?
-An amp entering protective mode might happen for a variety of reasons.
+A car amp entering protective mode might happen for a variety of reasons.
 To determine the cause of the issue, troubleshoot your amplifier.
 Most likely, one of the above-mentioned simple solutions will include the answer.

 When all other options have failed and your amplifying device is still in protective mode, it’s time to concede defeat and visit a repair shop.